Diana Hemingway

 Diana Hemingway (1970-December 20, 2016) was an activist for "trans/queer issues, sex worker rights, disability rights, economic justice, racism, and issues impacting the kink community."

 Biography

 Hemingway's family were Irish Gypsies working the carnival circuit, traveling around the US, eventually settling in Fort Lauderdale.
 She went to college to study photography after having worked for Greenpeace.
+She also worked briefly as an auto tech and code enforcer.